26 Ways to Feel Full While Eating Less

 Apple Cider Vinegar

 Mix up an apple cider vinaigrette and those wimpy salads might actually be able to tide you over until dinner.
-That's because a study in the journal BMC Gastroenterology found that the acetic acid in the vinegar can both delay gastric emptying and slow the release of sugar into the bloodstream—two powerful components of extending feelings of fullness.
-A separate study among pre-diabetics found the addition of 2 tablespoons of apple cider vinegar to a high-carb meal reduced the subsequent rise in blood sugar by 34 percent!
-Besides using it as a salad topper, discover these 30 Awesome Uses for Apple Cider Vinegar.
+That’s because a study in the journal BMC Gastroenterology found that the acetic acid in the vinegar can both delay gastric emptying and slow the release of sugar into the bloodstream—two powerful components of extending feelings of fullness.
+A separate study in Diabetes Care among pre-diabetics found the addition of 2 tablespoons of apple cider vinegar to a high-carb meal reduced the subsequent rise in blood sugar by 34 percent!